bosgithub/Microsoft_Azure_AI_Fundamentals/README.md

 Azure is a cloud computing platform with an ever-expanding set of services to help you build solutions to meet your business goals.

 ## What is cloud computing?
 It's the delivery of computing services over the internet, which is otherwise known as the cloud.
-These services include servers, storage, databases, networking, software, analytics, and intelligence.
+These services include servers, storage, databases, networking, software, analytics, and intelligence, all of which can be scaled.